yodobrin/gunshotdetect/README.md

 ## Future Looking
 - Visual elements with dispatched drones and gathering surveillance camera feeds.
 - Enhance Sound Model to detect type of gus (9mm, 5.56mm etc.)
+- Upload to blob using the provided function

 ## Abstract